punakha

 • Zhingkham Resort

-Elevated above the valley, this mid-range resort offers tranquillity and comfort, with traditional design and sweeping views solid choice for couples or families.
+Elevated above the valley, this mid-range resort offers tranquillity and comfort, with traditional design and sweeping views, a solid choice for couples or families.

 Budget-Friendly & Local Flavours